VIDEO: Building collapses in Ohio with firefighter inside

-COLUMBUS, Ohio (WCMH) — A building in Columbus, Ohio, partially collapsed Monday afternoon while a firefighter was inside inspecting it.
+COLUMBUS, Ohio (WCMH) — A building in Columbus, Ohio, partially collapsed Monday afternoon while a firefighter was inside during an inspection.

 No injuries were reported in the collapse, including to the firefighter.

-A business that operated on the ground floor, at 1032 E. Long St., was closed Monday.
+A business that operated on the ground floor, at 1032 East Long Street, was closed Monday.
 The owner of the business lived in a different part of the building, but was not inside when it happened, fire officials said.

 Photos and video showed the collapse started along the back wall before a corner of the structure gave way.